doc4d/docs/docs/API/WebFormClass.md

 	var myForm : 4D.WebForm
 	var component : 4D.WebFormItem

-	myForm:=webForm  //returns the page as an object, each property is a component component:=myForm.myImage  //returns the myImage component of the page
+	myForm:=webForm  //returns the web page as an object, each property is a component component:=myForm.myImage  //returns the myImage component of the web page

 ```
 :::info